The 5 pitfalls of coaching

 Pitfall 2: Telling instead of asking

-As a sales manager you always aim for maximum results.
+As sales manager you always aim for maximum results.
 You are more than happy to share all the experiences from your sales career with your sales professionals, so that they ultimately sell more.
 However, you are helping the sales professional too much in the saddle and you are depriving the sales professional of the opportunity to take a critical look at his or her performance.
 Ask questions instead of telling and give the sales professional the freedom to generate new ideas about the process.
 This means that as a sales manager you do not constantly put a personal touch on the sales team and you stimulate the self-solving capacity.

 Pitfall 3: Don't be a boss, but a coach